PAM-IE 2026

 Titles should contain a maximum of 150 characters, including spaces.

-Abstracts should include up to 500 words, excluding the title of the contribution, the name(s) of the author(s), affiliation(s), and five keywords.
-Abstracts should also include up to five references.
+Abstracts should include up to 500 words, excluding the title of the contribution, the name(s) of the author(s), affiliation(s), and up to five keywords.

 The time limit for the presentation and discussion of your spoken paper will be 20 minutes (15 minutes talk + 5 minutes questions and change of presenters).
 Poster presentations do not have time limits.
 Symposia might consist of three or four papers with or without introductions and discussions (up to 90 minutes).
 The duration of book presentations and workshops will depend on the decision of the Organising Committee.